ValueinValuein

 Python SDK

-pip install, one token, and stream 111M+ standardized facts through DuckDB — locally, out-of-core, survivorship-free.
-For quants who want the raw truth in their own code, not a black box.
+pip install, one token, 111M+ standardized facts through DuckDB — point-in-time, survivorship-free, zero look-ahead.
+The raw truth in your own code, not a black box.

 Read the SDK docs